-1. Part 10.
-April: The scientist Dr. Anna Gasperl gives insights into the history of European mulberry and silk production up to the present.
+Part 1 (April 10): Scientist Dr. Anna Gasperl provided insights into the history of European mulberry and silk production, tracing its development up to the present day.

 A discourse is to arise about this, to what extent such situations, which are described in the literature presented, still occur today, to what extent restrictive educational models are still anchored in the world.